generalroboticslab/automated_discovery_of_continuous_dynamics_from_videos/README.md

 pip install -r requirements.txt
 ```

+The installation time is less than 10 minutes.

 ## Outputs

 We first introduce the naming convention of the saved files so that it is clear what will be saved and where they will be saved.